A few days

 4 to 6 Weeks

-Breastfed babies are healthier and get sick less often.
-Formula-fed babies are much more likely than breastfed babies to be sick during the first 2 months of life.
+Breastfed babies are much less likely to be sick during the first 2 months of life and beyond.

 3 to 4 Months